-Capture One Live is available in beta version in Capture One 21 (14.3.0) with limited access, it allows photographers to instantly share collections of photos with others who can then view, rate, and color tag the photos directly on any device through a web browser.
+Capture One Live is a new service that enables easy remote collaboration between photographers and their clients and partners.
+It allows photographers to instantly share collections of photos with others who can then view, rate, and color tag the photos directly on any device through a web browser.
 During tethered sessions, photos can be shared in real-time as they are captured.
 This enables easy, fast, and safe remote collaboration.
+Additionally, the service can be used as an asynchronous feedback tool, since it allows photographers to have the sharing session active for a day and get feedback any time during that period.

 The new Capture One Live tool is available at the bottom of the Capture Tool Tab in the default workspace.
 If it doesn’t show up for you, you can add it by right-clicking the name of another tool and clicking Add Tool.

 2. After you get access to the service, you can start using Capture One Live Beta.
-To do this, select the Folder or Collection you want to share.
+You can share either a folder or an album if you are working in a session or an album if you are working in a catalog.

 3. Click on the Start Sharing button to initiate your sharing session.